-Chinese often describe their hearts as “empty” and “dark”.
+Chinese often describe their hearts as “empty” and “dark.”
 Much of the hold of traditional Chinese religions, like Buddhism, Confucianism and Taoism, was weakened by the anti-supernatural propaganda of Communist education.
 Despite the widespread pervasiveness of “Communism” hardly anyone in Mainland China believes in it nowadays.
-The “Hundred Flowers” experience in 1957, the “Great Leap Forward” in 1958-61, the 1966-76 “Cultural Revolution”, the “Tiananmen Massacre” in 1989, and the current corruption, have all thoroughly disillusioned the population.
+The “Hundred Flowers” experience in 1957, the “Great Leap Forward” in 1958-61, the 1966-76 “Cultural Revolution”, the “Tiananmen Massacre” in 1989, and the, “current political corruption” have all thoroughly disillusioned the population.

-The net result has been a deep spiritual vacuum.
+The net result has been a “deep spiritual vacuum.”
 Without a moral foundation, the resulting rise in divorce, crime, dishonesty, prostitution, corruption, etc. is alarming to many Chinese.
 At the same time, the expulsion of foreign missionaries soon after 1949 and the current fascination with all things Western have together greatly diminished resistance to Christianity as a “foreign” religion.
-God has sovereignty send a great move of His Spirit at this time of great hunger and openness.
+God has sovereignly sent a great move of His Spirit at this time of great hunger and openness.

 These Bibles are sold cheaply through the official Protestant churches, and have generally met Bible demand in the cities.
 Some house church Christians have been able to buy these Bibles.
 In addition, many provincial church types of council are able to print Christian literature.
 There are also many religious books produced and sold in government bookstores by academic publishing houses.
 This is a great improvement and is to be applauded.

-Given the growth of the Chinese church at a conservative three to five million new believers per year, it is likely that the Bible need may be internally met in the years to come.
+Given the growth of the Chinese church at a conservative five to ten million new believers per year, it is likely that the Bible need may be internally met in the years to come.
 However, the Chinese church has grown spiritually and believers are now requesting for Bible versions that comprise more than just Scripture text, such as Study Bibles, concordance Bibles and cross-reference Bibles, which are not yet produced by the Amity Press for mass distribution.
-Thus, if Western missions intend to help the Chinese church mature in their faith and understanding of God’s Word, the supply of Bibles which supplement the efforts of the Amity Press should continue.
+Thus if Western missions intend to help the Chinese church mature in their faith and understanding of God’s Word, the supply of Bibles which supplement the efforts of the Amity Press needs to continue.

 Registered/Unregistered Church Atmosphere